Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 I even decided to try a new brand of paint on it just for fun.
 Well remember when I said sometimes life doesn’t go as planned?
 Sometimes furniture makeovers don’t either.
 When it rains, it pours, it seems.
 I tried said new paint brand (which, by the way, was supposed to be very much blue), and it turned out reaaal purple.
 What the what?

 Needless to say, that paint is the garbage.

 I went back to my trusty favorite, Country Chic Paint.Sometimes you just gotta go back to what you love and what you know will work.
-Given the crazy stress of moving, that’s exactly what I did.
+So that’s exactly what I did.
 I’d been wanting to try out Country Chic Paint’s green Rustic Charm color anyway, so this was the perfect excuse to do just that.